Some Common Conversation Mistakes

 Many so-called mistakes aren't ideal, but they're not that bad.
 You can often recover from them and move on.
 For example, it's not great to brag, but if you subtly talk yourself up one time, most people aren't instantly going to be turned off.
 They may not even see it as bragging to begin with, just you stating a fact about yourself.

 If you're just getting the hang of making conversation, and are anxious about getting rejected or making a bad impression, you can get so worried about all the behaviors you have to avoid that your mind goes blank.
 Often saying something less-than-perfect is better than saying nothing at all.
-At least that way you're keeping the conversation going and giving the other person something to react to.
-For example, if you mildly brag about how good you are at drawing, it may get someone talking about how they're into art as well.
+At least that way you're keeping the conversation going and giving the other person something to reply to.
+For example, if you mildly brag about how good you are at drawing, it may get them talking about how they're into art as well.

 People get away with making mistakes in conversations all the time